Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Stratification.} We grouped the datasets into four strata by application domain, as an exploratory lens for examining whether model performance varies with the type of problem.
-The assignments reflect our judgement about which domains are more likely to produce smooth target functions, or to involve thresholds or discrete structure; they are not a validated classification and individual datasets may not conform to the stratum-level expectation.
+We grouped the datasets into four strata by application domain, as an exploratory lens for examining whether model performance varies with the type of problem.
+We group by domain rather than by an objective smoothness measure deliberately: estimating the smoothness of a dataset's target function remains an open problem, and the available measures \citep[e.g.,][]{mcelfresh2023neural, beyazit2023inductive} depend on modelling and parameter choices -- a probe model or smoother, a neighbourhood size, a frequency cutoff -- that carry their own inductive biases, so they would relocate the subjectivity involved rather than remove it.
+The assignments therefore reflect our judgement about which domains are more likely to produce smooth target functions, or to involve thresholds or discrete structure; they are not a validated classification, and individual datasets may not conform to the stratum-level expectation.

 \emph{S1: Engineering/Simulation} (13 datasets).
 Systems typically governed by physical laws or smooth equations.
 Representative datasets include \dn{airfoil\_noise}, \dn{power\_plant}, \dn{friedman1}, and Feynman physics problems.